Sanjana Sanghi: Early work (2011–2017)

+Lead roles (2018–present)

 In 2018, she was chosen as the female lead for Dil Bechara, starring alongside Sushant Singh Rajput in the adaptation of The Fault in Our Stars.
 The film released in 2020 on Disney+Hotstar.
-In 2021, she appeared in Guru Randhawa's music video 'Mehendi Wale Haath'.

 Sanghi next featured in Kapil Verma's action drama Rashtra Kavach Om alongside Aditya Roy Kapur.
 The movie was released in July 2022.
-She will also appear as the lead in Dinesh Vijan's Munjha and will be seen in the road trip film Dhak Dhak.
+In 2023, she played the role of a first time solo traveller in the film Dhak Dhak.
+She will be next seen in Kadak Singh.

 Other work

 Sanghi has also appeared in advertisements for companies like Tanishq, Cadbury, Aircel, Coca-Cola, Myntra and Dabur.